"I can't tell if this is the world's worst joke or the world's best riddle."

 - Andy Kaufman had this as his primary shtick.
 First he would do a bunch of terrible impressions ("And now, my impression of American President Jimmy Carter.
 I am American President Jimmy Carter.
 Thank you.") until people got so upset that they started walking out, and then he would launch into what was considered one of the best Elvis Presley impressions of all time (when he was alive, Elvis himself stated that it was his favorite).

-- Norm MacDonald's bit on the roast of Bob Saget consisted of nothing but terrible, terrible jokes.
+- Norm MacDonald's earned this reputation during The Roast of Bob Saget.
+In reaction to the other hosts, many of whom relied on sheer vulgarity to stand apart, Norm's bit consisted of nothing but squeaky-clean, outdated jokes.
 The audience didn't like it, but all the comedians there were dying.

-Norm: There are times when Bob has something on his mind...when he wears a hat!
-No thoughts, just a hat.
+There are times when Bob has something on his mind...when he wears a hat!
+No thoughts, just a hat

 - The deliberately-terrible jokes didn't get funny until Norm started explaining them, as in the above examples (the ones from the first half of the act were simply read off the cue cards, followed by an awkward pause, followed by the next joke).